 The following is an outline of the basic process and procedure for interconnecting a small generation system with the EnergyUnited electric distribution system.
-By following the steps below, members can help ensure a quicker, safer, and smoother project.
+By following the steps below, members can help ensure a quicker, safer and smoother project.
 Although every project is different and may have different requirements, the process listed below will apply to most projects.
-NOTE: EnergyUnited’s ability to interconnect new generators is subject to limitations based on load levels, the amount of existing generation, and the configuration of the system as well as other factors.
+NOTE: EnergyUnited’s ability to interconnect new generators is subject to limitations based on load levels, the amount of existing generation, the configuration of the system and other factors.
 Applications are considered on a first-come, first-served basis.

 Application for Interconnection

 - Before construction can begin, a Report of Proposed Construction must be submitted to the North Carolina Utilities Commission (NCUC).
 A sample report is available on the EnergyUnited website.
 For Item 10 of the report, please indicate whether you will be participating in EnergyUnited’s Net Metering (NM) or Small Generation Purchased Power (SGPPS) program.
 Please be sure to name EnergyUnited as the utility you are interconnecting with.

 - (Optional) Generators participating in either the purchased power (SGPPS) or Net Metering (NM) programs must be a “Qualifying Facility” (QF) as defined by the Federal Energy Regulatory Commission (FERC).
 All small renewable energy facilities meeting EnergyUnited’s requirements for interconnection will also meet the QF requirements.
 Projects smaller than 1 MW are no longer required to file with FERC as Qualifying Facilities; however, those wishing to do so may file FERC Form 556 to self-qualify as a QF.
 A copy of this form is available on the EnergyUnited website.
 This step is optional and is not required by EnergyUnited for interconnection.